-One feature of Sunshine 60 is the romance of its observatory.
-You’ll meet a lot of young Japanese couples, especially in the evening.
-The view of Tokyo at 360 degrees is impressive and allows you to admire, of course, Ikebukuro and northwest of Tokyo quite closely.
+You’ll meet a lot of young Japanese couples dating, especially in the evening.
+The 360° view on Tokyo is impressive and allows you to admire Ikebukuro and northwest of Tokyo quite closely.
 But you can also contemplate Tokyo SkyTree, which emerges from the endless cityscape with panache.

-The central part of the Sunshine 60 floor, these two crossed lanes, is for limited time events of Japanese popular culture.
-During our visit, there was a One Piece exhibition devoted to the release of the latest movie, Z.
+In 2012, the central part of the observatory floor, made of two crossing lanes, was an exhibition space for time-limited events on Japanese popular culture.
+Our pictures below for example were taken at the occasion of a One Piece exhibition devoted to the release of the movie, One Piece: Z.